trueos/pcbsd/src-qt5/docs/introduction.rst

 * Based on FreeBSD 11.0 which adds these `features <https://www.freebsd.org/releases/11.0R/relnotes.html>`_.

-* The GRUB bootloader has been replaced by the FreeBSD bootloader, which provides both GELI and Boot Environment support.

-* Lumina has been updated to `0.8.8 <http://lumina-desktop.org/lumina-desktop-0-8-8-released/>`_.
+* By default, the GRUB bootloader has been replaced by the FreeBSD bootloader, as it now provides both GELI and boot environment support.
+The "Use GRUB bootloader" checkbox has been added to the "Customize" Disk Selection screens for users of dual-boot systems who prefer to use the GRUB boot loader.

+* Lumina is now the default window manager.
+Additional window managers can be installed using :ref:`AppCafe®`.

-* The sysadm client and server utilities have been added, creating powerful new user friendly options for system management.
+* The SysAdm™ client and server utilities have been added, creating powerful new user-friendly options for system management.

-* freebsd-update has been retired in favor of using "pkg" for system updates.
+* :command:`freebsd-update` has been retired in favor of using :command:`pkg` for system updates.

+* The "Customize" button has been removed from the :ref:`System Selection Screen` in order to reduce the size of the installation media.
+You can install additional software post-installation, using :ref:`AppCafe®`.

 .. index:: Linux
 .. _PC-BSD® for Linux Users: